ibexa/documentation-user/docs/creating_content_basic.md

     ![Switching Page layouts](img/switch_layout.png)

-    This creates an empty Page with the predefined zones.
+    A new empty Page will be divided into those zones.
     In the editor you can also see a menu of blocks (Elements) that you can add to the zones.
     Do this by dragging any of the blocks to an empty place on a zone.
     Don't worry about placing blocks in the proper place from the start, you can also reorder them by dragging later.